What is the average pace of the runs at these retreats?

 What is included in the retreat package?

 The itinerary varies, but generally includes ground transportation during the retreat, some airport transfers, professional trail running guides, run coaching, accommodations, most meals, activities, wellness workshops, custom souvenirs and support from your retreat leader.
 Excluded from the package are airfare, alcoholic drinks, purchases of a personal nature, guide gratuities, additional activities before or after the retreat.
+Learn more about what’s included in the retreat packages here.

 Are all your trips one-size-fits-all or do you have differing levels of challenge?